|You are here: Law Compass > Courts Home > Fines & infringements > Consequences of not paying||Print Page|

 Additional fees apply during the enforcement process.
 So, the longer you leave a fine, the more it costs you.

 You can pay your fine online or by phoning the Fines Enforcement Registry on 1300 650 235 (overseas or mobile callers: (08) 9235 0235).

-If you don't pay your outstanding court fines, the Fines Enforcement Registrar may issue an enforcement warrant that directs the Sheriff to immobilise your vehicle and/or seize and sell your property to recover the outstanding debt.
+If you don't pay your outstanding court fines or infringements, the Fines Enforcement Registrar may issue an enforcement warrant that directs the Sheriff to immobilise your vehicle and/or seize and sell your property to recover the outstanding debt.

 You can pay out the balance of a fine while you are doing a work order.
 The Community Justice Services office you are attending will give you a 'pay-out' letter that lists the amount of money outstanding.
 This amount must be paid in full.

 If you do not pay your court fine or fail to complete your work and development order, a warrant of commitment will be issued for your arrest and imprisonment.